for-giobbe/phy/Building a Tree in a BI Framework .md

 1. open the ```.p``` and ```.t``` file: if they have reached the same number of generations go to (3), if not go (2)
 2. trim both files at the same number of generations
 3. append a line with ```end;``` to both ```.t``` file
-4. punt an hashtag in the line which specifies the parameters of the runs / chains.
+4. delete the line which specifies the parameters of the runs / chains.

 If the analysis is finished, you don't need to modify anything and you can just proceed.